 - Sow cover crops to reduce weeds, loosen and improve soil structure, salvage nutrients your plants haven’t used up before they are lost over the winter, and even deter some pests and diseases.
-Read our blog on Planting a Cover Crop for more information.
+Read our blog Boost Your Soil Productivity with Cover Crops for more information.

 When planting in mid-to-late summer for a fall crop, you are likely going to plant in spaces where plants have already been harvested, and the plants are spent and ready for removal.
 Once removed from the garden, it is essential to amend the soil in these vacant garden spots, as they have been depleted of nutrients by the previous crops.
 Mix in well-decomposed compost and some fertilizer before planting for best results.

-Check out our blog, Our Favorite Soil Amendments, for more information about what amendment is right for your garden project.
+Check out our blog on our recommended soil amendments for more information about what amendment is right for your garden project.